sailfishos-mirror/bind9/doc/arm/reference.rst

    :short: Disables DNSSEC algorithms from a specified zone.

-   This disables the specified DNSSEC algorithms at and below the specified name.
+   This disables the specified DNSSEC algorithms at and below the specified zone.
 Multiple :any:`disable-algorithms` statements are allowed.
 Only the best-match :any:`disable-algorithms` clause is used to determine the algorithms.